Munich What to visit

 Munich Neues Rathaus

 This is the main square of the city since 1158 and, in the past, several fresh produce markets were held here.
-Nowadays, there is a Christmas market during the month of December.
+Nowadays, there is a Christmas market during December.

 Also at Marienplatz and next to the entrance to the New City Hall, you can observe the Fischbrunnen fountain, which is one of the main meeting points in the city.